DPSoftware-Foundation/ccIDE/readme.md

 https://github.com/user-attachments/assets/8f114cfa-d87c-47d0-a670-a13dc975ab06

 # For adapting in other project
-This project is based for every block based IDE from DPSoftware Foundation
+This project is for every block based IDE from DPSoftware Foundation.

 # License
 This project is licensed under the [GPL v3 License](https://github.com/DPSoftware-Foundation/ccIDE/blob/main/LICENSE).